Table of Contents

 Although you may theoretically get the best price per unit on your goods when importing directly, you should also realize that operating through a China-based sourcing company will help quite a bit in growing your business faster.

 They will enable rapid growth by taking away headaches you must deal with surrounding your product.
+So the real question is whether you have the time, expertise, and order volume to manage factories yourself, or whether it makes more sense to outsource that work.

 Pros of direct importing from China to UK